 |Installation or replacement of lids, risers, distribution boxes, drop boxes, tank baffles, effluent filters, etc.||Replacement or cleaning of STS filter media||Maintain records and manifest of septage or sewage pumped from each STS as required in OAC 3701-29-20 (C).|

 |Installation of sampling ports||Installation of sampling ports|

 |Installation or cleaning of outlet filters|

 |Monitoring of STS or component for verification of performance requirements, including dye tests|

 All sewage treatment systems installers, septage haulers, and service providers are required to take a state exam.
 A homeowner that wants to install and or service their own system must also take the exam.

 All persons registering as a sewage treatment system installer, service provider, or septage hauler shall take a test on the sewage treatment systems rules.

-The test is an open book test with 75 multiple-choice questions.
+The test covers the current rules.
+It is an open book test with 75 multiple-choice questions.
 Each question will indicate which rule the question is related to.
 A copy of the sewage treatment system rules can be downloaded when you register to take the test if you do not have a copy.
 A minimum of three hours will be provided to take the open book test.

 The test is available online at Operator Training of Ohio, a private non-profit training organization that trains water and wastewater treatment plant operators, and other contractors.